Abdulelah-aljarboa/Car-Parking-Management-System/README.md

 # Car-Parking-Management-System
-in this Project, we built a car management system using Java socket programming and Arduino microcontroller programmed using a C/C++ like language specific for the microcontroller and ultrasonic sensor
+in this Project, we built a car parking management system using Java socket programming and Arduino microcontroller programmed using a C/C++ like language specific for the microcontroller and ultrasonic sensor